amorim-cleison/containers/dockerfiles/openpose/README.md

 # OpenPose container

-Pull this image from [Docker](https://hub.docker.com/r/amorimcleison/openpose).
+Pull this image from Docker as [amorimcleison/openpose](https://hub.docker.com/r/amorimcleison/openpose).

 This container aims to provide a simple way to use the [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) library.